Graphs

 In the context of HASH, a graph is a collection of entities which may be connected to other entities by links.

-The data in a single HASH workspace can be thought of as a graph, some of which may be kept private, and parts of which may be public.
+The data and types in a single HASH workspace are known as a web, and these can be thought of as a graph in which some information might be kept private, while other parts may be shared publicly.

 In the Block Protocol